dhatm/concept_maps/README.md

 # concept_maps
-**Description:** Approaches and tinkering with ideas for making concept maps.
+**Description:** Approaches and ideas for making concept maps.
+Currently this is just manually done by hand and not automated.
 A concept map is a diagram that visually represents relationships between concepts (ideas, terms, or topics).
 Concept maps are useful for communicating ideas, active learning and understanding (the focus here), and brainstorming.

 See these Lucid links for overview and tutorials:
 - [lucid overview][lucidurl]